HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 cement vs concrete- person laying bricks with mortar

-Mortar has a much higher ratio of cement than concrete and it can accept a lot more water.
+Mortar has a much higher cement ratio than concrete and can accept much more water.

-This gives it a texture that creates a good bond between bricks and other masonry products.
+This texture creates a good bond between bricks and other masonry products.

-So as you can see, there really aren’t any major differences between concrete and cement, or even mortar, just an overlap in ingredients.
+So, as you can see, there aren’t any significant differences between concrete, cement, or even mortar, just an ingredient overlap.

 Cement vs Concrete FAQs

-And concrete comes in so many forms, the mix you choose will always depend very much on the application
+Concrete comes in so many forms, the mix you choose will always depend very much on the application.

 Larger projects that don’t necessarily require workability but need high compressive strength need a concrete mixture with large or coarse aggregates.